The Munich Marauders

 Gallery-style group picture of some of our members

 Statement concerning transphobia: The Munich Marauders want to make clear that we stand unitedly against JKR’s and any other transphobia.
 Trans rights are human rights.
 We believe that the Harry Potter books teach us a different story than what JKR is perpetuating: They teach us a story of love and acceptance, of finding your true self and being comfortable in that, of Hogwarts as a safe home for everyone.
 Sacred reading has nothing to do with the author or her intent – the text belongs to the readers, all of us.
 We, as readers and interpreters, make it magic.
-And that is why we as the Munich Marauders feel comfortable condemning JKR in her transphobia, while still gathering around the books.
+And that is why we as the Munich Marauders feel comfortable condemning JKR for her transphobia, while still gathering around the books.
 This isn’t her story, it is ours.
 And it has inspired us to love more and better, to take care of our friends at the margins, to fight for what is right.
 As Jackson Bird so pointedly said in his opinion piece: “The real magic for me is what people have created around the books and the community we have built together.”.
-Some additional ressources we found helpful are the Statements by the HPST team and trans and non-binary listeners, Natalie Wynn’s Video (content warning: transphobic quotes) and this Essay by Brie Hanrahan (content warning: transphobic quotes).
+Some additional resources we found helpful are the Statements by the HPST team and trans and non-binary listeners, Natalie Wynn’s Video (content warning: transphobic quotes) and this Essay by Brie Hanrahan (content warning: transphobic quotes).

 Our favorite sacred practices: